 Take a look at our pages on safe buying practices for more information on how to buy Levitra with confidence.

 What is the generic name for Levitra?

 The name of the active ingredient in Levitra is vardenafil.

-However, the sole right to manufacture and sell this medicine for the treatment of erectile dysfunction is still owned by Bayer, who only do so under the brand name Levitra.
+The sole right to manufacture and sell this medicine for the treatment of erectile dysfunction was owned by Bayer until October 2018.
+Generic Levitra, or Vardenafil, is now legally available.